Generic Name: methadone hydrochloride

 For detoxification and maintenance of opioid dependence methadone should be administered in accordance with the treatment standards cited in 42 CFR Section 8.12, including limitations on unsupervised administration.

-The total daily dose of Methadose on the first day of treatment should not ordinarily exceed 40 mg.
-Adjust the dose over the first week of treatment based on control of withdrawal symptoms at the time of expected peak activity (e.g., 2 to 4 hours after dosing).
-When adjusting the dose, keep in mind that methadone levels will accumulate over the first several days of dosing; deaths have occurred in early treatment due to the cumulative effects.
+The total daily dose of methadone on the first day of treatment should not ordinarily exceed 40 mg.
+Adjust the dose over the first week of treatment based on control of withdrawal symptoms at the time of expected peak activity (i.e., 2 to 4 hours after dosing).
+When adjusting the dose, keep in mind that methadone will accumulate over the first several days of dosing; deaths have occurred in early treatment due to the cumulative effects.
+Because methadone hydrochloride tablets for oral suspension can be administered only in 10 mg increments, methadone hydrochloride tablets for oral suspension may not be the appropriate product for initial dosing in many patients.
 Instruct patients that the dose will “hold” for a longer period of time as tissue stores of methadone accumulate.

 For a brief course of stabilization followed by a period of medically supervised withdrawal, titrate the patient to a total daily dose of about 40 mg in divided doses to achieve an adequate stabilizing level.
-After 2 to 3 days of stabilization, gradually decrease the dose of Methadose.
-Decrease the dose of Methadose on a daily basis or at 2-day intervals, keeping the amount of Methadose sufficient to keep withdrawal symptoms at a tolerable level.
+After 2 to 3 days of stabilization, gradually decrease the dose of methadone.
+Decrease the dose of methadone on a daily basis or at 2-day intervals, keeping the amount of methadone sufficient to keep withdrawal symptoms at a tolerable level.
 Hospitalized patients may tolerate a daily reduction of 20% of the total daily dose.
 Ambulatory patients may need a slower schedule.
+Because methadone hydrochloride tablets for oral suspension can be administered only in 10 mg increments, methadone hydrochloride tablets for oral suspension may not be the appropriate product for gradual dose reduction in many patients.

 Titrate patients in maintenance treatment to a dose that prevents opioid withdrawal symptoms for 24 hours, reduces drug hunger or craving, and blocks or attenuates the euphoric effects of self-administered opioids, ensuring that the patient is tolerant to the sedative effects of methadone.
 Most commonly, clinical stability is achieved at doses between 80 to 120 mg/day.

 There is considerable variability in the appropriate rate of methadone taper in patients choosing medically supervised withdrawal from methadone treatment.
 Dose reductions should generally be less than 10% of the established tolerance or maintenance dose, and 10 to 14-day intervals should elapse between dose reductions.
+Because methadone hydrochloride tablets for oral suspension can be administered only in 10 mg increments, it may not be the appropriate product for gradual dose reduction in many patients.
 Apprise patients of the high risk of relapse to illicit drug use associated with discontinuation of methadone maintenance treatment.

 Abrupt opioid discontinuation can lead to development of opioid withdrawal symptoms [see Drug Abuse and Dependence (9.3)].
 Opioid withdrawal symptoms have been associated with an increased risk of relapse to illicit drug use in susceptible patients.